ForgottenGlory/forgottenglory.github.io/docs/ls3roadmap.md

 To the end of reducing user frustration, I will be looking into automating as many MCMs as possible.
 Expect there to still be some MCM tweaking needed when you start a new save, but less than LS2.

 ### Loot Overhaul
 There has been quite a lot of discussion surrounding the loot available in LS2.
-I've made my position fairly well known, but just in case, here it is again: I want to do something about it, but don't know what just yet.
+I've made my position fairly well known, but just in case, here it is again: I want to do something about it, but don't know /what just yet.
 LS3 is the perfect opportunity to address this issue.

 ### Gameplay Changes
 LS2 has a weird mashup of EnaiRim and SkyRem.
 It's a fairly opaque combination to navigate, and I'd like to gravitate towards one unified solution.
 As with previous versions of LS, I will not be using one single overhaul a la Requiem or OMEGA, but I do want there to be consistency between all of the gameplay overhauls being used.
 SimonRim is currently under investigation for LS3.